badal11/badal11.github.io/_posts/2022-08-20-Nepali Student's Insights.md

 ---
 ---
+# Template for consent

-# Sample template for consent
+## Sample template for consent
 Here is a sample template for a consent paper that you can use for your purposes:

 Title: Consent for Participation in [Name of Research or Study]